mooolight/mooolight.github.io/_tabs/about.md

 order: 4
 ---

-I'm just a random offensive security consultant.
-With this blog, I want to share a part of the Research & Development work I do on my spare time.
-I've learnt a lot from the infosec community so my objective is to give back what I can in a very humble way.
+I'm just a random cybersecurity noob.
+With this blog, I want to share how I recreate publicly accessible papers and technical blogs about Pentesting, Red Teaming and Malware.
+With this blog, I hope I can help other people in case they come across the same problems that I did.